MahaDAO/liquidity-contracts/README.md

 ![Liquidity Router](./router.png "Liquidity Router flow")

-Contracts get funded with ETH, ARTH, MAHA, USDT/C and on a regular basis attempts to add these tokens as liquidity into the protocol.
+Contracts get funded with ETH, ARTH, MAHA, USDT/C from the ecosystem's revenue and these tokens get added onto as liquidity into the protocol on a regular basis.

 All LP tokens and positions get accumalated at the project's treasury.

-All contracts are keeper-compatible, which allows to automate the adding of liquidity using any keeper interface (like Chainlink automations).
+Contracts are also keeper-compatible, which allows to automate the adding of liquidity using any keeper interface (like Chainlink automations).

 > :warning: **Contracts are not audited**: These contracts are not audited and are susceptible to high slippage attacks.
 Use at your own risks.